 - 8–10 sprigs fresh thyme

-- Brown the lamb: Add the olive oil to a heavy-bottomed Dutch oven over medium high heat.
-Using paper towel, pat the lamb as dry as possible, then season generously with 1 teaspoon each Kosher salt and ground black pepper.
-Working in batches as needed, add the lamb to the Dutch oven.
-Cook the lamb until deeply browned on all sides, about 2-3 minutes per side.
-Be careful not to overcrowd the pan – it prevents browning!
+- Brown the lamb shoulder: Add 1 tablespoon of the olive oil to a heavy-bottomed pot with a lid over medium-high heat (I use a 4-qt Dutch oven).
+Use paper towel to pat the lamb as dry as possible, then season generously with 1 teaspoon each kosher salt & ground black pepper.
+Add the seasoned lamb to the Dutch oven and cook until deeply browned on all sides, about 2-3 minutes per side.
+Work in batches as needed to avoid overcrowding the pot, which prevents browning.
 Transfer the lamb to a plate and set aside.
 At this point, preheat the oven to 325 degrees F.

-- Cook the aromatics: Reduce the heat under the Dutch oven to medium.
-Add the onion, carrots and celery, seasoning with 1 teaspoon Kosher salt.
-Cook, stirring occasionally, until the veggies are softened and deeply caramelized, about 10-12 minutes.
-Add in the garlic and cook until fragrant, 1-2 minutes.
-Add in the tomato paste, stirring to combine, and cook for another minute or two to caramelize.
+- Cook the aromatics: Add the remaining 1 tablespoon olive oil to the pot & reduce the heat to medium.
+Once the oil is hot & shimmers, add in the onion, carrots, and celery, seasoning with 1 teaspoon kosher salt.
+Cook, stirring occasionally, until the veggies are softened & deeply browned, 15-20 minutes.
+Stir in the garlic and cook until fragrant, 1-2 minutes.
+Stir in the tomato paste, stirring to coat the veggies, and cook for 1-2 minutes more, caramelizing the tomato paste.

 - Deglaze: Slowly pour the red wine into the Dutch oven, using a wooden spoon to scrape up the browned bits that have formed at the bottom of the pot – that’s where all the flavor is!
 Let the red wine reduce by about half (this goes by quickly!), then pour in the beef stock, crushed tomatoes, and the herbs.
 I like to use kitchen twine to tie them into a little bundle for easy removal.
 Return the lamb to the Dutch oven.

-- Braise: Cover the Dutch oven and place it in the oven to braise at 325 degrees F for 2-2 ½ hours.
-When it’s ready, the lamb should shred very easily.
+- Braise: Cover the Dutch oven and place it in the oven to braise for 2 – 2 ½ hours.
+When it’s ready, the lamb should shred very easily – it’ll be tender enough that you should be able to shred it right in the ragu by using the back of a wooden spoon.
 Remove the Dutch oven from the oven.
-Remove the herbs, then shred the lamb – it’ll be tender enough that you should be able to shred it right in the ragu by using the back of a wooden spoon.
-Stir to combine.
-At this point you can serve, set aside, or even freeze for later use.
+Remove & discard the spent bay leaves & herbs.
+Shred the lamb & stir to combine.
+At this point, you can cool & store for later use (see Recipe Notes for storage & freezing instructions), or proceed with prepping lamb ragu pappardelle or gnocchi (below).

 More classic Italian recipes to try…